U.S. citizen detained as China pharma probe spreads

 Meanwhile, Chinese doctors and officials who are taking bribes are feeling the wrath of the authorities.

-The official Xinhua news agency, citing a statement from the Health Ministry on Tuesday, said 39 employees at a hospital in southern Guangdong Province would be punished for taking illegal kickbacks, totalling 2.82 million yuan, from two drugmakers between January 2010 and December 2012.
+The official Xinhua news agency, citing a statement from the Health Ministry on Tuesday, said 39 employees at a hospital in southern Guangdong Province would be punished for taking illegal kickbacks, totaling 2.82 million yuan ($460,367), from two drugmakers between January 2010 and December 2012.

 Shanghai police detained British man Peter Humphrey earlier this month.
 Humphrey runs an international business risk advisory firm, ChinaWhys, that has worked with drug companies, including GSK, two people familiar with the situation said at the weekend.